NimaAram1/deepdive-golang/README.md

 # dive deep into the golang!
 ## what i learned :
-* fmt and strconv modules
+* Fmt and strconv modules
-* variables declaring
+* Variables declaring
 * Logical primitive & Binary primitive
+* Constants
+* Arrays and slices